sivaramakrishnan-rajaraman/Bone-Suppresion-Ensemble/README.md

 The following bone suppression models are proposed in this study.
 For details regarding the model arcitecture and hyperparameters, plese refer to our ArXiv study available at:

-## AUtoencoder model with separable convolutions
+# Autoencoder model with separable convolutions

 ![alt text](Fig_2_AE_BS_tif.png)